 As Labor Day is a national holiday, the first Monday of every September most companies and all government offices are officially closed.
-In addition to having a vacation day on Monday, many others opt to take off extra days; either day or days the week before or the day or days of the week Labor Day falls on.
+In addition to having a vacations day on Monday, many others opt to take off extra days; either day or days the week before or the day or days of the week Labor Day falls on.
 Colleagues with children starting school the day after Labor Day or two days after Labor Day may take off days to help their kids get ready for their first day of school.

 What topics or questions can I ask to make small talk?